cristianaragao/invision-frontend/README.md

 <hr>

-# Thanks for visiting! :grin:
+# Thanks for visiting! :smile: